alik604/Sarcasm-Detection/README.md

 * Dense
 * LSTM

-*However, may best model did not use this*
+*However, my best model did not use this*

 ```
 model_gru = keras.Sequential([